 Acworth man charged with murder in convenience store robbery

 Jun.
-16—An Acworth man has been charged with murder after police were called to the scene of a suspected robbery at a convenience store off Baker Road, police said.
+17—An Acworth man has been charged with murder after police were called to the scene of a suspected robbery at a convenience store off Baker Road, police said.

 Acworth police responded to the Kwik E Mart on Acworth Oaks Drive Tuesday after receiving a theft call.
 Upon arrival, they found Abu Mahfuj Ahammed dead of multiple gunshot wounds.